Greensboro massacre: Findings and conclusions

-In its Final Report, the Commission noted the importance of the Greensboro Police Department's absence from the scene.
-The presence of police at previous confrontations between the same groups had resulted in no violence.
-There had been testimony at the Commission that the Greensboro Police Department had infiltrated the Klan and, through a paid informant, knew of the white supremacists' plans and the strong potential for violence that day.
+In its final report, the Commission stressed the importance of the Greensboro Police Department's absence from the scene.
+The police presence at previous confrontations between the same groups had resulted in no violence.
+There was testimony before the commission that the GPD had infiltrated the Klan and, through a paid informant, knew of the white supremacists' plans and the strong potential for violence that day.
 The informant had formerly been on the Federal Bureau of Investigation's payroll and maintained contact with his agent's supervisor.
 Consequently, the FBI was also aware of the impending armed confrontation, although they repeatedly denied any prior knowledge.
-The Commission reported that at least one activist in the crowd fired back after the attack started.
+The commission reported that at least one activist in the crowd fired back after the attack started.

-The Commission reflected on the disproportionate antagonism evidenced by the police toward the CWP activists compared to their attitude toward the Klan and NSPA: “This fear of vocal black activists who advocated armed self-defense but who had no criminal record other than disorderly conduct, stands in stark contrast to the dismissal of the threat posed by Klansmen and Nazis who openly advocated and had a criminal record of committing racist violence,” the report said.
+The Commission reflected on the disproportionate antagonism evidenced by the police toward the CWP activists compared to their attitude toward the Klan and NSPA: "This fear of vocal black activists who advocated armed self-defense but who had no criminal record other than disorderly conduct, stands in stark contrast to the dismissal of the threat posed by Klansmen and Nazis who openly advocated and had a criminal record of committing racist violence," the report said.